 Gambling becomes a problem when a person:

-gambles instead of taking care of other responsibilities (doing things that will help them develop as teenagers).
+- gambles instead of taking care of other responsibilities (doing things that will help them develop as teenagers).

-What are the signs that my teen might have a gambling problem?
+What are signs that my teen might have a gambling problem?

 If you are concerned that your teen is gambling, be alert for:

-Problems at school: falling grades, attendance or behaviour.
+- Problems at school: falling grades, attendance or behavioural issues.

 How can I protect my teen from a gambling problem?